 The Domestic Violence Act Amendment included elder abuse and informal care relationships which broadened the scope of delivery through the funded services of the sector.

-DVConnect received funding for the Sexual Assault Line
+DVConnect received funding for the Sexual Assault Helpline.

 Annually, DVConnect takes in excess of 100,000 calls across all lines and provides crisis intervention across a number of key services.
-This is in the form of emergency telephone support, evacuation and crisis accommodation placement for families affected by abusive relationships, counselling for men, women and victims of sexual assault, education and support for men and Court support, community education and care for pets of families experiencing domestic violence.
+Womensline receives 1 call for help every 7 minutes (across a 24 hour period).
+This is in the form of emergency telephone support, evacuation and crisis accommodation placement for families affected by abusive relationships, counselling for men, women and victims of sexual assault, education and support for men, community education and care for pets of families experiencing domestic and family violence.

 DVConnect operates under a framework of a gendered analysis of domestic and family violence.
 A gendered analysis is supported by research, evidence and data, and indicates that domestic and family violence is most often perpetrated by men against women; and that perpetrators of this violence are fully responsible for their actions.